kusaljay/mpgs/README.md

 ## How to install and run the project

-* Clone from github repository to an empty directory
+* Clone from github repository to an empty directory.
-* In the directory run 'npm install' to bring in all the dependencies
+* In the directory run 'npm install' to bring in all the dependencies.
 * Please refer the email sent to see how to connect to back-end database.
 * After setting up the database, run 'npm start' to run the app.
 * Use [http://localhost:3000/login](http://localhost:3000/login) to sign in to the app.
 Use credentials given.